PROLAPSE OF THE TEAR GLAND OF THE THIRD EYELID

 - The tuck may not be anchored well enough to hold permanently.
 In fact, this surgery is notorious for this type of failure and frequently a second or even third tuck is needed.
 If more than a couple of tucks have lead to failure, it may be better to try the imbrication technique as described below.
 Some cases are repaired using both tuck and imbrication together.

 - Sometimes Cherry Eye is accompanied by other eyelid problems which make the repair more difficult or less likely to succeed.
 In these cases, again, if the simple surgery is not adequate, we recommend that a veterinary ophthalmologist perform the second surgery to maximize the chances of a permanent resolution.

-In a newer surgical technique, called "imbrication," a wedge of tissue is removed from directly over the actual gland.
+In a newer surgical technique, called "imbrication" or "pocketing," a wedge of tissue is removed from directly over the actual gland.
 This technique is more challenging as it is not easy to determine how much tissue to remove.
 Tiny stitches which will eventually dissolve are used to close the gap so that the tightening of the incision margins pushes the gland back in place.
 Complications may include:

 - Inflammation or swelling as the stitches dissolve.

 - Inadequate tightening of the tissue gap may lead to recurrence of the cherry eye.

 - Failure of the stitches to hold and associated discomfort.
 Loose stitches could injure the eye depending on the type of suture used.